USRSE/usrse.github.io/pages/about/election.md

 <!-- **[Candidate Information is Available](/2022-11-18-sc-candidates/)** -->

-Nominations open on October 23, 2023 and close on November 3, 2023.
+Nominations open on October 13, 2023 and close on October 27, 2023.

 Once nominations open up, interested members are encouraged to nominate themselves.
 Alternatively, if you know of a member who you think would make a good